replicate/cog/docs/python.md

 When you create a prediction on Replicate, any value passed to a `Secret` input is redacted after being sent to the model.

+> [!WARNING]
+> Passing secret values to untrusted models can result in
+> unintended disclosure, exfiltration, or misuse of sensitive data.

 ## `List`

 The List type is also supported in inputs.
 It can hold any supported type.